owenBeresford/CatProfileDemo/README.md

 - There are clearly documented omissions, tagged with TODO in the files
 - Move content of public/ to src/client/assets and edit build config to match
 - Add static meta data to HTML template
-- Transform useEffect to useTransform when I am writing really fast I cannot use the newest API with unknown side-effects
+- Transform useEffect to useTransform; when I am writing really fast I cannot use the newest API with unknown side-effects
+- Pull some useEfects out as a Service or something; definitely share the API.getAll Response between each component
 - The libraries that I choose claim to want react16; they are running with react18.
 This isn't a business critical situation
 - Interaction: I should spend a lot more time on gender input.
 In order to work with all theoretical options I am leaving this as a free text.
 - Interaction: I should implement the images, think about best image size on mobile, maybe add logo-or-banner--as-background feature.